-Pack a refillable water bottle .
-Fill each day in your house or hostel room.
-Take your refillable water bottle with you each day.
+Ш with you each day.
 Pack a light rain jacket to take each day.
 Pack some OFF!
 DEEP WOODS bug repellent.
 It contains Deet which is recommended by the CDC.
 A personal first aid kit is wise to bring each dayjust in case.
 Sun Screen is always smart to wear.
 Plan to dress casually.
 Jewelry is not recommended, especially at the work site.
 Bring personal sized shampoo/conditioner/soap.
 In the rental house, toiletries are NOT provided.
 Bring work gloves and work goggles if doing non-clinical work.
 I take a backpack each day to the work site.
 I include an extra t-shirt to change into if I get wet.
-I also pack fli flops Take 1 to 2 small flashlights, just for emergencies Ladies and girls : Please wear longer shorts or shorts with bike shorts underneath.
+I also pack flip flops Take 1 to 2 small flashlights, just for emergencies Ladies and girls : Please wear longer shorts or shorts with bike shorts underneath.
 No short shorts!
 Yoga pants are fine if you wear a long t-shirt.
 In other words - think modesty .
 No visible spaghetti straps.
-We do not want to cause them to " stumble " by wearing something that highlights curves! , • You DO NOT need any special electrical adapters. the D.R. uses the same kind of electrical outlets as the
+We do not want to cause them to "stumble" by wearing something that highlights curves!

+You DO NOT need any special electrical adapters.
+D.R. uses the same kind of electrical outlets as the US.